sammersblog/sammersblog.github.io/pelican/content/Last-week-changes-in-Vert.x-MQTT-client-#1.md

 ![image](https://user-images.githubusercontent.com/16746106/28243056-893190be-69c6-11e7-95ea-556aea29a634.png)

-So the PR for that was created 14 days ago and since then it was rewritten 3 times.
+So, the PR for that was created 14 days ago and since then, it was rewritten 3 times.
 The main complexity is that handling of inbound and outbound messages should be lightweight enough.
 It was not so when I had been implemented that second time.
 It was based on Vert.x timers.
-So it is predictable that with growing amount of publishing sessions the client's verticle will just handle a lot of times without doing anything else.
+So, it is predictable that with growing amount of publishing sessions the client's verticle will just handle a lot of times without doing anything else.

-A current implementation of the issue is approach called "in flight queue".
+A current implementation of the issue used approach called "in flight queue".
 This approach takes advantage of message ordering granted by MQTT 3.1.1 protocol.

 ##### More about message ordering: